 If you are replacing a disk in the ZFS root pool, see How to Replace a Disk in the ZFS Root Pool.

-The following are the basic steps for replacing a disk:
+The basic steps for replacing a disk are:

 Offline the disk, if necessary, with the zpool offline command.

 Insert the replacement disk.